 You have to install the Docker for Linux to start with.

-For Linux platform, you have to additionally install Docker Compose.
+For the Linux platform, you have to additionally install Docker Compose.
 You can install the

 docker-compose by the following command in your Ubuntu terminal.